saskiaotto/INDperform/README.md

 This table contains the scores and weights for each (sub-)criterion.
 It includes also the variables from the model output tibbles on which each(sub)criterion is based on as well as the condition to determine the actual score. `crit_scores_tmpl` is set as default in the `scoring()` function and, if needed, should be modified prior to using the function.

 -   `scoring()` models the long-term trend of each IND and returns a tibble with all GAM outputs, the model object, and predicted time series per IND.
--   `expect_resp()` runs a shiny app to modify manually the score for the subcriterion 10.1 (IND response as expected) based on the response curves (default score 1 for neutral / no expectation).
+-   `expect_resp()` runs a shiny app to modify manually the score for the sub-criterion 10.1 (IND response as expected) based on the response curves (default score 1 for neutral / no expectation).
 -   `summary_sc()` provides a user-friendly summary of the scoring output tibble.
 -   `plot_spiechart()` generates a list of ggplot2 objects (one for each IND).
 A spie chart superimposes a normal pie chart with a modified polar area chart to permit the comparison of two sets of related data.